openziti-test-kitchen/ansible-paramikoz-demo/README.md

 How can we do even better?

-Enter ParamikoZ, Python SSH with built-in OpenZiti!
+Enter ParamikoZ, a Python SSH plugin for Ansible with built-in OpenZiti!

 > *If we cannot pass over the mountain, let us go under it* -Gimli, son of Gloin